limapedro12/FSI_Cybersecurity/LOGBOOK8.md

-Admin'; delete from credential where Name = Ryan; --
+Admin'; delete from credential where Name = 'Ryan'; --